-Radiotherapy (also called radiation therapy) uses x-rays to kill cancer cells or damage them so they cannot grow and multiply.
+Radiation therapy (also called radiotherapy) uses x-rays to kill cancer cells or damage them so they cannot grow and multiply.
 It can be delivered externally by external beam radiation, or given internally.

 The risk of infertility depends on the area treated, the dose (measured in grays) and the number of treatments.

-- External radiotherapy to the pelvic area for prostate, rectal, bladder or anal cancer and some childhood leukaemias may affect sperm production.
+- External radiation therapy to the pelvic area for prostate, rectal, bladder or anal cancer and some childhood leukaemias may affect sperm production.

-- Radiotherapy to the brain may damage the area that controls hormone production (pituitary gland), which affects the production of sperm and affects sex drive.
+- Radiation therapy to the brain may damage the area that controls hormone production (pituitary gland), which affects the production of sperm and affects sex drive.

 - Brachytherapy seed implants used for testicular cancer may affect sperm production, but most men recover.